qteatime/kate/docs/source/dev/manual/model/sandboxing.rst

 ---------

-The cartridge loads in a "null origin", which means that it will not have access to any :term:`web storage`.
-This is because browsers require a secure connection and a defined origin to be able to properly partition things like :term:`Local Storage` and :term:`IndexedDB`.
+The cartridge loads in a "null origin", which means that it will not have access to any storage API from the browser.
+This is because browsers require a secure connection and a defined origin to be able to properly partition things like Local Storage and IndexedDB.

 Instead, cartridges can make use of the :py:mod:`Object Store API <KateAPI.store>` to save and read small amounts of data as necessary to track players' progress